Learn more about the Fundamentals of Thermocouples before you begin.

 These errors are introduced by the thermocouple.
 The voltage generated by the thermocouple is proportional to the temperature difference between the point where the temperature is measured and the point where the thermocouple connects to the device.
 Temperature gradients across the thermocouple wire can introduce errors due to impurities in the metals, which can be large relative to most measurement devices.
 Refer to the thermocouple documentation to understand its accuracy impact on the overall measurement.

 2. NI-Compatible Thermocouples

-National Instruments field-cuttable thermocouples meet a wide variety of temperature application needs.
+NI field-cuttable thermocouples meet a wide variety of temperature application needs.
 With field-cuttable thermocouples, you can cut the probe to the desired length from 3.5 in. to 24 in.
 (8.9 cm to 61 cm).
 Therefore, you can use one stock of thermocouples for all your temperature measurements, which reduces inventory cost and production downtime.
-These probes can measure up to 900 °F(482 °C), and are available in grounded and ungrounded versions.
+Available in grounded and ungrounded versions, these probes can measure up to 900 °F(482 °C).
 For applications using thermal wells, the optional spring-loaded fitting reduces installation time while ensuring contact with the thermal well.
 Each probe has glass braid insulated leads and is sold individually.